Dear cancer survivor,

 - Wash all produce carefully.

 - Eggs should be fully cooked.
 Avoid eggs cooked sunny side up and order Eggs Benedict only if raw eggs are not used.
+But don’t use home-made mayonnaise as it’s made with raw egg yolk.

 - Avoid honey.
 Just as infants under the age of one should not eat honey due to the risk of botulism, honey should be avoided by those who are immunosuppressed.

-If you live in London or the South East, it is worth investigating French and Belgian cancer care; Brussels and Lille are within reach via Eurostar.
+If you live in London or the South East, it is worth investigating French and Belgian cancer care; Brussels and Lille are within easy reach via Eurostar.
 A friend has just used their service to Lyon, and come home raving at excellent and, he says, inexpensive French costs.

 European system gives doctors time to TALK to us and discuss different options, rather than shoving pills at you.